Horatio Stone

-Horatio Stone (December 25, 1808 – August 25, 1875), was an American sculptor, physician, and writer.
+Horatio Stone (December 25, 1808 – August 25, 1875), was an American sculptor, medical doctor, and writer.
 He is best remembered for his three statues in the U.S. Capitol.

 Life and career

 Born in Jackson, New York, he was the eldest of the six children of Reuben and Nancy Fairchild Stone.
 In New York City, Stone attended the Columbian Academy of Painting under Archibald Robertson, and the American Academy of the Fine Arts under John Trumbull.
 At Trumbull's urging, Stone entered medical school for further study of human anatomy.
 He completed his medical training, and practiced as a physician from 1841 to 1847, prior to becoming a sculptor.
 His first major sculpture was a relief, The Three Marys at the Tomb, for his mother's grave.

 Stone opened a sculpture studio in New York City in 1847, and moved to Washington, D.C. in 1848.
 During this time he executed portraits of Washington patrons, which were "good likenesses, but lacked any spark of life."
 In celebration of the French Revolution of 1848 and the establishment of the French Second Republic, Stone wrote "Hymn of Liberty," a collection of thirty poems.
 Composer George Henry Curtis (1821–1895) set these to music as the oratorio Eleutheria, which premiered in New York City in April 1849.